Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 Credit ratings don’t assure complete certainty in interest and principal payments; they’re relative measures of default probability.
 Even the highest rating, ‘CRISIL AAA,’ carries non-zero default probabilities across all rating categories.

 RBI acknowledges CRISIL Ratings as an approved external credit assessment institution.
-Banks can utilize CRISIL Ratings to calculate required capital levels for rated credit exposures.
+Banks can utilise CRISIL Ratings to calculate required capital levels for rated credit exposures.